petagres/petagres.github.io/roadmap/README.md

 ## SQL compatibility and system stability

-1. Keep SQL compatible to PostgreSQL.
+1. Make system stable as PostgreSQL.

-2. Make system stable as PostgreSQL.
+2. A sharding architecture like MongoDB.